jakobharder/anno1800-jakobs-mods/mods/addon-new-world-cities/README.md

 ### Residences

-- Gapless Artista: residences build in blocks like Engineers and Investors.
+- Terraced Artista: residences build in blocks like Engineers and Investors.
   They provide a little extra population.

+Use `Alt+F` to go into paintbrush mode.

 ### Ornaments